Skip to main content

 When do classes start?

-Fall semester typically begin in late August, spring semester begins in early January and summer semester starts in early May.
-There are some condensed courses that begin later in the semester.
+Fall semester typically begins in late August, spring semester begins in early January and summer semester starts in early May.
+There are some flexible courses that vary in length and begin later in the semester.
 For exact start dates by term, please see the Boise State academic calendar.

 How many classes should I take in a semester?

-Each student chooses how many credits to take each semester based upon a careful evaluation of personal, family, and/or professional commitments.
-On average, students who are working full-time take 6-7 credits per semester (1-3 classes).
+Each student chooses how many credits to take each semester based upon a careful evaluation of personal and/or professional commitments.
+On average, students who are working full-time take 6 credits per semester (1-3 classes).
+We encourage students to talk with their advisor to determine the length of study that best meets their individual needs and schedules.

 How many credits are required to graduate?